Sign In | My Account

 Spider mites can overwinter in either the adult or egg stage, usually under plant debris or other hidden area in gardens or lawns.
 They also may decide to venture into your home when the weather turns cooler.

 In the beginning of spring, the adults will lay eggs.
 These eggs will hatch in 2-3 days, and a rapid development begins.
-The nymphs become adults in about a week or so.
+The nymphs become adults in about a week.

 The adult female spider mite can produce eggs every day for about a month -- often a dozen eggs are laid each day, resulting in a large number of offspring for each female spider mite.